 A decentralized exchange (or DEX) is nothing more than a smart contract designed to enable trustless peer-to-peer trading via already existing wallets.
 With a DEX, coins only leave your wallet when they’re traded directly to another user from his or her wallet.
 This cuts out the middleman and makes the entire process much more streamlined.
 Traders are no longer at the mercy of an exchanges’ support staff and no longer have to worry about where their coins reside.
 They no longer feel compelled to register on a new exchange simply because they have no other options.

-Along with being very user-unfriendly, decentralized exchanges rely on an underlying protocol that is can slow transactions.
+Along with being very user-unfriendly, decentralized exchanges rely on an underlying protocol that can slow transactions.
 Being an added layer, this underlying protocol can make EtherDelta completely unusable, especially in times of higher traffic on the Ethereum blockchain (like during ICO funding times or the CryptoKitties debacle).
 This occurs when hundreds of pending transactions exist and/or the order book is not actively updating.
-Unfortunately, EtherDelta has also been a target of hacking attempts in the past, Indeed, during the writing of this article, EtherDelta was actually compromised again.
-Users who were logged into the exchange at the time had their wallets emptied of all belongings.
+Unfortunately, EtherDelta has also been a target of hacking attempts in the past as well.

-Decentralized exchanges that wish to succeed must seek to provide greater transaction speeds and greater security along with a friendly user experience and a fiat gateway.
-Thus, it is obvious that the first to solve this problem stands to gain the most and usher in a new era of truly decentralized trading, the badly needed next step in the evolution of cryptocurrencies.
+Decentralized exchanges wishing to succeed must provide greater transaction speeds and greater security.
+Along with that, the need to excel at providing a user-friendly experience.
+And of course, a fiat gateway.
+Achieving these goals will help usher in a new era of truly decentralized trading, the badly needed next step in the evolution of cryptocurrencies.